 - A 6-page laminated Quick Reference Guide.

-- 6-CD set of audio discussions by Andy Crowe, Lois Alderman and Bill Yates.
+- Smart Phone App for audio discussions by Andy Crowe, Lois Alderman and Bill Yates.

 Upon joining the Project Management Institute as a member, you will also be able to download a PDF version of the Project Management Body of Knowledge (PMBOK).